diantahoc/chanb/README.md

 * Make a folder `langs` in the same directory as `chanb.dll`.
 Put the `en-US.dic` file in that directory (you can find it in the `languages` folder).

-* Copy all the .aspx files to your application root.
+* Copy all the `.aspx` files to your application root.

-* Point your browser to your website.
+* Point your browser to your website to begin installation.

 * Enjoy.

-PS: Currently, you can change settings by editing the `data.dic` file which is automatically made in the same folder as `chanb.dll`.
+Note: Currently, you can change settings by editing the `data.dic` file which is automatically made in the same folder as `chanb.dll`.

 Bugs reports
 ============